-In 2016, an interim legislative committee was empaneled to delve into the various issues around the regulation of nursing facility and assisted living facility beds.
-One of the pieces of legislation that came out of the Interim Committee was SB 6 which sought to review the process to determine the need for additional nursing facilities or nursing facility beds and to require an annual report to the Legislature.
+In 2016, an interim legislative committee was empaneled to review various issues around the regulation of nursing facility and assisted living facility beds.
+One of the bills that came out of the interim committee was Senate Bill 6 (SB 6).
+SB 6 sought to review the process to determine the need for additional nursing facilities or nursing facility beds and to require an annual report to the Legislature.

 Ultimately, SB 6 was passed during the 2017 Legislative Session and subsequently codified into SDCL § 34-12-35.11.
-The purpose of this report is to inform the Senate and House Standing Committees on Health and Human Services of the work that has been done to date in considering additional nursing facilities, and other long-term health care needs.
+In compliance with SDCL § 34-12-35.11, the purpose of this report is to inform the Senate and House Standing Committees on Health and Human Services of the work that has been done to date in considering additional nursing facility beds or new nursing facilities, and other long-term health care needs.